Azure-Lazuline/azures-adjustments/README.md

 - Added timing rings to hedgehags and behesloths so you know exactly when they'll dash.
 Go for the perfect guard!

-- Ectovolts have a more obvious flash before they use their melee attack.
+- Added a more obvious flash to ectovolts and digmos when they're preparing their attacks.

 - Fixed the erroneously swapped heat/cold weaknesses on the mecha fish enemies and boss.